 Malawi Birding Tours

+Our Malawi birding tours cover most of the country and produce an amazing suite of miombo, savanna, and montane forest specials as well as some other fantastic wildlife sightings.
 The Republic of Malawi, more commonly known as Malawi, is a unique country in Africa, being one of the few that hasn’t suffered at the hands of a civil war and one where a third of its area is taken up by the massive and stunning Lake Malawi.
 Malawi has, however, still many of the attributes of other African destinations that make them popular with tourists –comfortable lodges, exquisite resorts (on Lake Malawi), and a number of game reserves and national parks that have the full spectrum of southern African game including the ‘Big 5’.
 The country’s political stability has indeed made it a safe and comfortable country to explore, with English an official language and the friendly nature of its accommodating people giving credence to its nickname ‘The Warm Heart of Africa’.

 Read More About Malawi

 A wide variety of habitats await bird watchers who travel to the country, and the country’s best bird watching sites span the length of the country fairly evenly.
 The southern part of the country is perhaps best known for the delightful Liwonde National Park.
 Located on the Shire River, this wilderness area is one of the most popular parks in Malawi with its large mammals at the forefront.
 Not to be overlooked, though, a great many special birds occur in the park, such as Pel’s Fishing Owl, Lilian’s Lovebird, Böhm’s Bee-eater, and Brown-breasted Barbet.
 Ending your day with a G&T on the banks of the Shire with African Elephants a stone’s throw away after a great day’s birding is hard to beat!